Datavault-UK/automate-dv/src/dbtvault-dev/docs/macros.md

 ```

 !!! success "Column sorting"
+    If you wish to sort columns in alphabetical order as per [best practices](bestpractices.md#hashing),
-    You do not need to worry about providing the columns in any particular order, as long as you set the
+    you do not need to worry about doing this manually, just set the
-    ```sort``` flag to true when creating hashdiffs.
+    ```sort``` flag to true when creating hashdiffs as per the above example.
 ___

 ### add_columns